Mucunguzi256/Letter-mark-up/README.md

 # Letter-mark-up
-Introducing CSS to an HTML code when am done with this,i believe i will actively participate in nice projects lookford to working with all of you
+Introducing CSS to an HTML code when am done with this, i believe i will actively participate in nice projects lookford to working with all of you this shoul leave how do I do it